Israeli PM hosts trilateral meeting with Greek, Cypriot leaders | english.lokmat.com

 Greek Prime Minister Mitsotakis praised Israel for its handling of the coronavirus outbreak and thanked both Israel and Cyprus for their support during the large wildfires in Greece last summer.

-Also on Tuesday, Israel and Cyprus signed a cooperation deal regarding scientific research and technology for advancing scientific excellence in both countries, according to the statement. (/Xinhua)
+Also on Tuesday, Israel and Cyprus signed a cooperation deal regarding scientific research and the technology for advancing scientific excellence in both countries, according to the statement.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app